 If according to the company’s estimates there is no taxable income or any tax due, the Cyprus Company is not required to make a declaration.

-The settlement of Cyprus companies’ provisional tax payment can be done through the Cyprus Tax Department portal website or JCCSmart website
+The settlement of Cyprus companies’ provisional tax payments can be done through the Cyprus Tax Department portal website or the JCCSmart website

-Cyprus companies provisional tax online payment for the year 2020
+Cyprus companies’ provisional tax online payment for the year 2022

 The settlement of Cyprus companies’ provisional tax payment is done through the Cyprus Tax Department portal or JCCSmart website through the following links: